Northern Habitat Brisbane groups

 Kalinga Park Bushcare Group

-This group is working on the northern bank of the Kedron Brook in the Kalinga park, consolidating the many years of previous work and returning the site to useful native habitat for all to enjoy.
-Of particular importance to this group is the protection of remnant Waterhousea floribunda (Weeping Lillipilli).
-For more information phone Bernadette Crook on 07 3266 6394.
+This group is working on the northern bank of Kedron Brook in Kalinga Park, consolidating many years of previous work and returning the site to useful native habitat for all to enjoy.
+This group is particularly interested in the protection of remnant Weeping Lilly Pilly (Waterhousea floribunda) and Black Bean (Castanospermum australe).
+This volunteer group meets on the third Saturday of every month from 7-9am.

 Benelong Bushcare Group